AkashDeore15/Calculator/readme.md

 To run the Calculator Application, execute the following command from the project root directory: python main.py

-To use the calculator, run the script with the desired operation and operands: python calculator.py add 5 3 python calculator.py subtract 10 4 python calculator.py multiply 6 7
+To use the calculator, run the script with the desired operation and operands:

+-python calculator.py add 5 3

+-python calculator.py subtract 10 4

+-python calculator.py multiply 6 7

-python calculator.py divide 8 2
+-python calculator.py divide 8 2

-python calculator.py load
+-python calculator.py load

-python calculator.py delete (index) python calculator.py clear
+-python calculator.py delete (index)

+-python calculator.py clear

 ## Configuration
 - **Environment Variables**: Customize the application behavior through the `.env` file.
 This file can be used to set various operational parameters such as debug mode, application port, etc.